st-pasha/microbench-nas/README.md

 This method allocates an extra bitmask array of size `n / 8` bytes, where each bit indicates whether the corresponding value in the main array is NA or not.
-If the bit is set, then the actual stored value is irrelevant.
+If the bit is 1, then the value is "valid".
+If the bit is 0, then the value is considered NA, and the actual quantity stored in the main array can be anything.

 The benefits of this method are:
 - It is universal: NA handling for all types is exactly the same.
 If a new type is added there is no need to pick any sentinel value.
+- NA handling is uniform across integer and real types.
 - For certain types picking a good sentinel is an impossible task.
 For example, `byte`: all values in the range 0 ..
 255 are useful.
 - Certain operations may be faster with this method: